.

 FINISHED PROJECT:

-Functional analysis of gene and protein networks in Drosophila
+Functional analysis of gene and protein networks in Drosophila with microarray based expression studies

-While the genome sequences for a variety of organisms are now available, the precise number of genes encoded is still a matter of debate.
+While the genome sequences for a variety of organisms are now available, the precise number of genes encoded is sometimes still a matter of debate.
 We based our whole-transcriptome microarray, the Heidelberg FlyArray, on the combination of the BDGP annotation and a novel ab initio gene prediction of lower stringency using the Fgenesh software.
 A microarray was established with altogether some 24,000 different features, each actually present in duplicate.
-The primer set used to produce the PCR-products is available from Eurogentec.
+The primer set used to produce the PCR-products was from Eurogentec.

 Apart from being used for the production of the microarray, the very primer set was also applied to the generation of a genome-wide dsRNA library, the actual work being performed in the laboratory of Norbert Perrimon at Harvard Medical School in Boston (USA).
-This molecule set allows the identification of gene functions by cell-based RNAi-screens.
+This molecule set allowed the identification of gene functions by cell-based RNAi-screens.

-To assess the overall quality of our array design as well as to validate the novel predictions, we performed developmental profiling of the Drosophila lifecycle using 9 different stages.
 We were able to provide evidence for the transcription of ~2,600 additional genes predicted by Fgenesh.
-Validation of the developmental profiling data by RT-PCR and in situ hybridization indicates a lower limit of 2,000 novel annotations, thus substantially raising the number of genes that make a fly.
-The successful design and application of this Drosophila microarray confirms our expectation that mere in silico approaches will always tend to be incomplete.
+Validation of the developmental profiling data by RT-PCR and in situ hybridization indicated a lower limit of 2,000 novel annotations, thus substantially raising the number of genes that make a fly.
+The successful design and application of this Drosophila microarray confirmed our expectation that mere in silico approaches will always tend to be incomplete.
 The identification of at least 2,000 novel genes highlights the importance of gathering experimental evidence to discover all genes within a genome.
 Moreover, as such an approach is independent of homology criteria, it will allow the discovery of novel genes unrelated to known protein families or which have not been strictly conserved between species.

-figure of data analysis Figure to the left.
+Figure to the right.
 Correspondence cluster analysis of the developmental profiling.
 Samples from 9 different stages of the Drosophila lifecycle were hybridised.
 Each hybridisation of an individual developmental stage is depicted as coloured square.
 They all form distinct clusters – but for the larval stage – indicating the degree of reproducibility and specificity between them.
 As a consequence of the normalisation process, only the median of all control hybridisations (0-4 h) is shown in the diagram as a single red square.
 Genes are shown as grey dots, if they exhibited significant differential transcription levels.
 The distance between dots is low when their expression profiles show similar shape, independent of their absolute values.

 Diehl et al. (2002) Nucleic Acids Res.
 30, e79. link to pdf file